-COPEGUS may cause birth defects and/or death of the exposed fetus.
-Extreme care must be taken to avoid pregnancy in female patients and in female partners of male patients taking PEGASYS and COPEGUS combination therapy.
-COPEGUS therapy should not be started unless a report of a negative pregnancy test has been obtained immediately prior to initiation of therapy.
+Ribavirin may cause birth defects and/or death of the exposed fetus.
+Patients must avoid pregnancy (female patients or female partners of male patients) while taking PEGASYS and ribavirin combination therapy.
+Ribavirin therapy should not be started unless a confirmed negative pregnancy test has been obtained immediately prior to initiation of therapy.
 Women of childbearing potential and men must use two forms of effective contraception during treatment and for at least 6 months after treatment has concluded.
-Routine monthly pregnancy tests must be performed during this time [see BOXED WARNING, CONTRAINDICATIONS, PATIENT INFORMATION and COPEGUS prescribing information].
+Routine monthly pregnancy tests must be performed during this time [see CONTRAINDICATIONS, PATIENT INFORMATION and ribavirin labeling].

 Life-threatening or fatal neuropsychiatric reactions may manifest in all patients receiving therapy with PEGASYS and include suicide, suicidal ideation, homicidal ideation, depression, relapse of drug addiction, and drug overdose.
 These reactions may occur in patients with and without previous psychiatric illness.

 Hypertension, supraventricular arrhythmias, chest pain, and myocardial infarction have been observed in patients treated with PEGASYS.
 PEGASYS should be administered with caution to patients with pre-existing cardiac disease.
-Because cardiac disease may be worsened by ribavirin-induced anemia, patients with a history of significant or unstable cardiac disease should not receive PEGASYS/COPEGUS [see COPEGUS prescribing information].
+Because cardiac disease may be worsened by ribavirin-induced anemia, patients with a history of significant or unstable cardiac disease should not receive PEGASYS/ribavirin [see ribavirin prescribing information].

 Bone Marrow Suppression

 PEGASYS suppresses bone marrow function and may result in severe cytopenias.
 Ribavirin may potentiate the neutropenia and lymphopenia induced by alpha interferons including PEGASYS.
 Very rarely, alpha interferons may be associated with aplastic anemia.
-It is advised that complete blood counts (CBC) be obtained pretreatment and monitored routinely during therapy.
+It is advised that complete blood counts (CBC) be obtained pretreatment and monitored routinely during therapy [see ribavirin prescribing information].

-PEGASYS/COPEGUS should be used with caution in patients with baseline neutrophil counts less than 1,500 cells/mm³, with baseline platelet counts less than 90,000 cells/mm³ or baseline hemoglobin less than 10 g/dL.
+PEGASYS/ribavirin should be used with caution in patients with baseline neutrophil counts less than 1,500 cells/mm³, with baseline platelet counts less than 90,000 cells/mm³or baseline hemoglobin less than 10 g/dL.
 PEGASYS therapy should be discontinued, at least temporarily, in patients who develop severe decreases in neutrophil and/or platelet counts [see DOSAGE AND ADMINISTRATION].

 Pancytopenia (marked decreases in RBCs, neutrophils and platelets) and bone marrow suppression have been reported in the literature to occur within 3 to 7 weeks after the concomitant administration of pegylated interferon/ribavirin and azathioprine.
 In this limited number of patients (n=8), myelotoxicity was reversible within 4 to 6 weeks upon withdrawal of both HCV antiviral therapy and concomitant azathioprine and did not recur upon reintroduction of either treatment alone.
-PEGASYS, COPEGUS, and azathioprine should be discontinued for pancytopenia, and pegylated interferon/ribavirin should not be re-introduced with concomitant azathioprine [see DRUG INTERACTIONS].
+PEGASYS, ribavirin, and azathioprine should be discontinued for pancytopenia, and pegylated interferon/ribavirin should not be re-introduced with concomitant azathioprine.

 Development or exacerbation of autoimmune disorders including myositis, hepatitis, thrombotic thrombocytopenic purpura, idiopathic thrombocytopenic purpura, psoriasis, rheumatoid arthritis, interstitial nephritis, thyroiditis, and systemic lupus erythematosus have been reported in patients receiving alpha interferon.
-PEGASYS should be used with caution in patients with autoimmune disorders.
+PEGASYS should be used with caution in patients with autoimmune disorders [see BOXED WARNING].

 PEGASYS causes or aggravates hypothyroidism and hyperthyroidism.
 Hyperglycemia, hypoglycemia, and diabetes mellitus have been observed to develop in patients treated with PEGASYS.
 Patients with these conditions at baseline who cannot be effectively treated by medication should not begin PEGASYS therapy.
 Patients who develop these conditions during treatment and cannot be controlled with medication may require discontinuation of PEGASYS therapy.